chaos-mesh/chaos-mesh/workflow/docs/design.md

 After calling `Scheduler.ScheduleNext()`, it will return

-- which template should be instated
+- which template should be instantiated
 - the parent node of template's new node instant

 1. update the state of parent node to `WaitingForChild`